ThalesGroup/luna-pkc-validator/README.md

 Luna PKCs can be retrieved using the [CMU](https://www.thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/cmu/cmu.htm) utility, using
 - The [Luna Universal Client](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/Preface.htm), and esp.

   - The [Luna Shell (Lush)](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/lunash/Preface.htm)

   - The [Luna client management tool (LunaCM)](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/lunacm/Preface.htm)

 - An existing initialized partition
   - See [here for the creation of the partition (on the appliance)](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/lunacm/commands/partition/partition_create.htm))
   - See [here for the initialization of the partition (on the appliance)](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/lunash/commands/partition/partition_init.htm)
   - See [here for the initialization of the "Crypto Officer" role (on the client end)](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/lunacm/commands/role/role_init.htm)

 - The "Crypto Officer" role password.

 - An handle to a private signing key within this partition, as provided when using the following kind of command (to be run on the client end, as an administrator/root user):

 ```
 cmu generateKeyPair -mech=pkcs -modulusBits=2048 -publicExp=65537
 ```

-On the client end, as an administrator/root user:
+On the client end, as a "Crypto Officer", get the PKC using the handle of the private key created at the previous step.

 ```
 cmu getpkc
 ```

-Client certificate requests can be generated on the client end, as an administrator/root user, using the following kind of command:
+A CSR can be created using the following command:

 ```
-vtl createCSR -n 192.168.10.12
+cmu requestcertificate -privatehandle=129 -publichandle=128 -C=CA -CN=test.com -E=test@test.com -L=Ottawa -O=Thales -OU=HSM -sha256withrsa -slot 0 -password userpin2 –outputfile=Test.CSR
 ```

 ## Build